Dolphins-Raiders 2024 Week 11 Five Biggest Storylines

 1) TUA TAKING SHOTS

-We'll start with a little double meaning because the first part involves quarterback Tua Tagovailoa taking some shots down the field, to either Tyreek Hill and Jaylen Waddle, which is something that's been missing from the offense in 2024.
-The second part involves Tagovailoa avoiding contact in light of his defiant comments in the aftermath of his self-admitted poor tackling attempt after his pick against the Rams.
-Tagovailoa also held the ball too long in the pocket against the Rams, which not only resulted in a couple of unnecessary sacks but also exposes him to more hits.
+We'll start with a double meaning because the first part involves quarterback Tua Tagovailoa taking some shots down the field to either Tyreek Hill or Jaylen Waddle, which is something that's been missing from the offense in 2024.
+The second part involves Tagovailoa avoiding contact in light of his defiant comments after he admitted to poor tackling attempts after his pick against the Rams.
+Tagovailoa also held the ball too long in the pocket against the Rams, resulting in a couple of unnecessary sacks and exposing him to more hits.
 He needs to avoid putting himself in harm's way.
 We also shouldn't forget that Raiders head coach Antonio Pierce said Tua should retire after he sustained his concussion against Buffalo in Week 2.

 The Raiders' best player is defensive end Maxx Crosby, and it's not particularly close.
-The Dolphins have to do whatever it takes, including double-teaming him or chipping him, to make he doesn't get in Tagovailoa's face during this game and either get a sack or worse a sack-strip.
+The Dolphins have to do whatever it takes, including double-teaming or chipping him, to ensure he doesn't get in Tagovailoa's face during this game and either get a sack or, worse, a sack strip.
 Crosby has lined up on both sides of the defensive formation, but he tends to be on the left side more often, which will match him up against veteran right tackle Kendall Lamm, who'll have to be on his game.

 3) STAYING TIGHT ON THE TIGHT ENDS

 The Raiders' best player on offense just might be rookie tight end Brock Bowers, who has proven as good as advertised.
-And now Las Vegas also will be getting back another good young tight end Michael Mayer, who had been on the Reserve/Non-Football Illness list.
+Las Vegas will also be getting back another good young tight end, Michael Mayer, who had been on the Reserve/Non-Football Illness list.
 So expect a steady diet of short passes from quarterback Gardner Minshew and a busy day for the Dolphins linebackers and safeties.

 4) CAN DOLPHINS GROUND AND POUND?

-The Dolphins running game took a step back against the Rams on Monday night, so they'll be looking to get back on track against the Raiders.
-Las Vegas, of course, will be missing the presence of former Dolphins defensive tackle Christian Wilkins because he's on IR and possibly out for the year.
-Ironically, the two current Raiders starting defensive tackles also are former Dolphins players, John Jenkins and Adam Butler.
+The Dolphins' running game took a step back against the Rams on Monday night, so they'll be looking to get back on track against the Raiders.
+Las Vegas, of course, will be missing former Dolphins defensive tackle Christian Wilkins because he's on IR and possibly out for the year.
+Ironically, the two current Raiders starting defensive tackles, John Jenkins and Adam Butler, are also former Dolphins players.

 5) PHILBIN HOMECOMING